 (** Mahlab is the dried “heart” of the cherry pit.
 It can be purchased in most Middle Eastern stores.
 If you can’t find it, you can omit it; the taste will be slightly different, but still delicious.)

 1. Melt butter in a saucepan.
-Add milk and heat gently.
+Add milk and heat to a gentle simmer (do NOT boil).
 Cool.

 2. Beat egg and add to cooled milk.

 3. In a small bowl, dissolve yeast in ¼ cup warm water (about 105-110° F).
 You can check the temperature with a food thermometer, or by putting a drop on your wrist.
 If it feels comfortable to your wrist, the temp. is good to go.
 Set aside.